AliceO2Group/analysis-framework/docs/advanced-specifics/pwglf.md

 In many analyses - not only PWG-LF exclusively - V0s and cascades are required.
 The new O2Physics data format stores only track index pairs or triplets for these objects, and all analysis-related properties have to be constructed from these indices.
 In order to take care of that centrally, `strangeness builders` are provided.
 They are:

 * `lambdakzerobuilder`: this task takes track index pairs and constructs the analysis information related to the V0, which can then be queried conveniently from the `V0Data` table.
-Optionally, it can also produce V0 covariance matrices (`V0Covs`) that are particularly useful to reconstruct decay chains that involve a V0.
 * `cascadebuilder`: this task takes track index triples and constructs the analysis information related to cascades, which can then be queried conveniently from the `CascData` table.

-Optionally, it can also produce V0 covariance matrices (`V0Covs`) that are particularly useful to reconstruct decay chains that involve a V0.
+Optionally, both builders can also produce covariance matrices (`V0Covs` or `CascCovs`) that are particularly useful to reconstruct decay chains that involve weakly decaying particles.

 The logical elements in these two tasks are outlined in the figure below: